Revised: November 2023

 Q: How will the auditions work?

-A: The audition weekend will include evaluation both within the ensemble as well as individually.
-You will have the chance to get comfortable on our equipment before the process starts.
-We will work through exercises together and then an ensemble piece.
+The audition will include evaluation both within the ensemble as well as individually.
+You will have the chance to get comfortable on our instruments before the process starts.
 For the individual portion you will be expected to perform a solo that showcases what you can bring to the group.
-Mallet players should prepare a 2-4 minute solo on either marimba, vibraphone or xylophone.
-Those auditioning for synth positions should prepare a 2-4 minute piano solo.
-Drumset auditions will include a solo excerpt of your choosing as well as playing through various styles and tempos.
+Mallet players should prepare a 1-2 minute solo on either marimba, vibraphone or xylophone.
+Those auditioning for synth positions should prepare a 1-2 minute piano solo.
+Those auditioning for Drum Set will play along to a song/track of their choosing.
 For auxiliary auditions we’d like to see a snare drum etude that showcases your rhythmic and musical abilities.

 Q: How will I be evaluated?

 A: During the auditions you’ll be evaluated in these areas (listed in order of importance):

 - Tone quality and technique using 2 and 4 mallets